mailplane/mailplane.github.com/_posts/blog/2021-06-06-mailplane_stopped_selling_licenses.md

 If you're pressed for time, here's the short version:

 * We are no longer selling licenses for Mailplane
-* Mailplane will continue to function and we'll try our best to keep it running
+* Mailplane will continue to function for existing customers and we'll try our best to keep it running
 * If you have bought Mailplane in the last 60 days, [contact us](mailto:support@mailplaneapp.com) if you want a refund